 The word "persecution" generally refers to serious threats or infliction of physical, psychological, or economic harm by one's own government or by groups whom one's government is either unwilling or unable to control.

 There have been many examples of ethnic persecution throughout history.
-The most dramatic have been genocides, which are systematic killings aimed at exterminating large numbers of people based on their membership in a particular group.
-(Such killings occurred, for instance, in Rwanda in 1994, when Hutu militia targeted Tutsis, and in Germany during World War II, when the Nazi government targeted persons of Jewish descent.)
+Genocides are the most dramatic; that is, systematic killings aimed at exterminating large numbers of people based on their membership in a particular group.
+(Such killings occurred, for instance, in Rwanda in 1994, when Hutu militia targeted Tutsis, and in Germany during World War II, when the Nazi government targeted persons of Jewish descent, among others they deemed "undesirable.")
 Clearly, people who escape genocide are eligible for asylum or refugee status.

 Nor need the persecution be widespread.
 If you have been beaten, threatened, or otherwise individually targeted by government agents or other groups based on your ethnicity, you could focus on describing the particular circumstances of your case.
 Note, nonetheless, that evidence of a larger pattern of persecution would strengthen your case.

-As in all cases of asylum or refugee status, claims of persecution based on ethnic group must establish a causal link (or “nexus”) between the ethnic identity and the persecution.
+As in all cases of asylum or refugee status, claims of persecution based on ethnic group must establish a causal link (or "nexus") between the ethnic identity and the persecution.
 This can be straightforward in some cases.
-However, in other cases – in cases of civil strife, in particular – proving that the harm suffered was not incidental can be unexpectedly difficult.
-For example, if, during a civil war, you have been caught in a cross-fire, or you have participated in the conflict (as a belligerent – regardless of whether or not you have persecuted anyone else), you might not be eligible for asylum or refugee status.
+However, in other cases—particularly those involving civil strife—proving that the harm suffered was not incidental can be unexpectedly difficult.
+For example, if, during a civil war, you have been caught in a cross-fire, or you have participated in the conflict (as a belligerent, regardless of whether or not you have persecuted anyone else), you might not be eligible for asylum or refugee status.

-Finally, you should expect a somewhat more difficult case if you are claiming persecution based not on your misclassification as being a member of a particular ethnic group but rather based on your association in other ways with members of such a group.
+Finally, you should expect a somewhat more difficult case if claiming persecution based not on your misclassification as a member of a particular ethnic group, but rather based on your association in other ways with members of the group.
 (This might apply in cases of interethnic dating, for example.)